einarjon/adventofcode.sh/2015/README.md

 Input can be given on the command line.
 Defaults to *number*.txt in the same folder (no leading 0).
-Setting env variable PUREBASH to any value (or giving a second argument) will use slow bash instead of using faster awk in days 6 and 25.
+Setting env variable PUREBASH to any value (or giving a second argument) will use slow bash instead of using faster awk in days 6 and 25 and python2/3 in day 4.

 ### 01.sh
  1. Convert brackets to ±1 and add them up.